Exploring Boulevard Heights

 Carondelet Park: The Heart of the Neighborhood

-One of the most significant perks of living in Boulevard Heights is the close proximity to Carondelet Park.
-The third largest city park, its also one of the oldest in St. Louis It’s a green oasis offering a wide range of activities:
+One of the most significant perks of living in Boulevard Heights is that it borders Carondelet Park, the third largest city park and also one of its oldest.
+This green oasis offers a wide range of activities including:

-• Walking and Biking Trails: The park features several trails perfect for walking, jogging, and biking.
+The park features several trails perfect for walking, jogging, and biking.
 These paths wind through scenic landscapes, offering a serene escape from the hustle and bustle of city life.
-In fact, in the spring of 2024, Carondelet Park opened the first single track mountain biking trail in the city and expects to open another in the summer.
-Built by hundreds of volunteers, the trail promises to be a great resource for local youth mountain bike racing team, the South City Composite Otters, who the Dawn Griffin Group sponsors.
+In fact, in the summer of 2025, Carondelet Park opened the first mountain biking trail in the city, Federer’s Folly, built by hundreds of volunteers and privately funded.
+The trail promises to be a great resource for local youth mountain bike racing team, the South City Composite Otters, who the Dawn Griffin Group sponsors.

-• Horseshoe Lake and Boathouse Lake: Picturesque lakes stocked for fishing.
-The Boathouse can be rented for special occasions.
+Picturesque lakes stocked for fishing.
+Boathouse rentals for special occasions.

 Boulevard Heights is characterized by a variety of housing styles that predominantly date back to the early to mid-20th century.
-Most homes in this area were built between the 1930s and 1960s, reflecting the post-World War II housing boom.
-The architectural landscape is dominated by modest ranch-style homes, classic bungalows, and brick-front houses, which often feature well-maintained lawns and mature trees.
+Most homes in this area were built between the 1930s and 1960s, and reflect the post-World War II housing boom.
+Modest ranch-style homes, classic bungalows, and brick-front houses, which often feature well-maintained lawns and mature trees, dominate the architectural landscape.
 These homes typically exhibit practical designs with a focus on simplicity and functionality, a hallmark of the era.
 The neighborhood’s well-preserved residences and its tranquil, suburban atmosphere contribute to its enduring appeal among residents.

 Shopping and Dining Near Boulevard Heights